 Paramahansa Yogananda (1893-1952) said our best friends criticise us the most and never condone our faults.
 He said other things too, and the fellowship he formed and regretted at a time, goes for this: "We do not find fault with Paramahansa Yogananda's guidelines . . . we believe that . . . his wisdom is flawless."
 [More]

-The teaching poem Dhammapada says something likely: "Should you find a wise critic to point out your faults, follow him as you would a guide to hidden treasure (Dhammapada, verse 76)."
-The key world "wise" makes no small difference.
+A translation of the Tibetan Dhammapada brings forth this: Better to eat a piece of molten iron than to eat as a religous hypocrite.
+(9.2, abr.
+Sparham 1986).
+The teaching poem Dhammapada backs up a benefit of apt criticism thus: "Should you find a wise critic to point out your faults, follow him as you would a guide to hidden treasure (Dhammapada, verse 76)."
+The key world "wise" makes a difference.

-Or could a nagging, harping fiance or fiancee be the best friend of all?
+Lots of Yogananda's teachings are not first-class.
+Or could a nagging, harping fiance or fiancee in the wrong be the best friend of all?
 In such a case there is a risk of not getting as far as married . . .
-What about a criticising wife, is she the best wife to be got?
-It probably depends on how well founded any criticism is, and how skilfully and considerately it is expressed and taken - basically on how overall wise she is too.
+What about a criticising wife who is steadily in the wrong, is she the best wife to be got?
+It probably depends on how well founded any criticism is, and how skilfully and considerately or callously it is expressed and taken - basically on how overall wise or ungrateful she is too.
 There is even more to take into account, as cases, conditions and approaches may be different - for example in the Army at war.

-For all that, see how Buddhism and very basic Hinduism understand and define true and good friends and get inspired.
+See how Buddhism and very basic Hinduism understand and define true and good friends.
 Criticism had better be apt and considerate enough to work well and for good.